bWFuanVzYWth/SlimeChunkFinder/README.txt

-A simple and efficient library for finding MCBE slime chunks.
+Finding the best position of MCBE slime chunks.